edurbrito/bombardier-II/docs/README.md

 // TODO - explain why the switch statement in menu() and in Gui's getKey() are not a problem.

+### Large Class

+Classes that contain many fields/methods may exist.
+The [Controller](../src/main/java/com/lpoo/g72/controller/Controller.java) and the [Gui](../src/main/java/com/lpoo/g72/gui/Gui.java) are our top scorers.
+We have done some refactorings to *Extract Classes* from these.
+What remains may only be the fundamental blocks that keep them cohesive and intuitive, so we do not intend to reduce their size.

 ### Comments

 SceneCreator - methods filled with explanatory comments. // Explain better & links for code